cuducos/findaconf/README.md

 ## About

 _Find a Conference_ is under development.
-This is supposed to be a free, open source and ad free platform where:
+This is supposed to be a free, open source and ad-free platform where:

 * Registered *users can post info about academic conferences* and call for papers
 * Anyone can *register with external accounts* (Google, Facebook, Yahoo etc.) so [we don't have to deal with passwords](http://youtu.be/8ZtInClXe1Q)
-* There is *no curatorial layer*, but we should add *report links for users to flag innapropriate and/or duplicated content*
+* There is *no curatorial layer*, but we should add *report links for users to flag inappropriate and/or duplicated content*
 * Only the user *who posted a conference can edit it*
-* The platform should not host too much stuff regarding the conferences: it is *simply a platform for users to find conferences* and then follow to universities webpages, association websites, Eventbrite registrations, planning group emails etc.
+* The platform should not host too much stuff regarding the conferences: it is *simply a platform for users to find conferences* and then follow to universities web pages, association websites, Eventbrite registrations, planning group emails etc.
 * It should be designed to be easily internationalized (*multi-language*)

 ## Installation

-If you wanr to get a development version of *Find a Conference* running, this session might be helpful.
+If you want to get a development version of *Find a Conference* running, this session might be helpful.
 If it is not, let us know.

 ### Requirements

 * Python 2.7+ (but not Python 3)
 * PostgreSQL 9.3+
-* [virtualenv](https://virtualenv.pypa.io/) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/) are not required, but are recommended.
+* [virtualenv](https://virtualenv.pypa.io/) and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/) are not required, but are recommended
-* [pip](https://github.com/pypa/pip) is not required, but I’m using it in install instructions
+* [pip](https://github.com/pypa/pip) is not required, but we are using it in install instructions
 * [Node.js](http://nodejs.org/) with [CoffeeScript](http://coffeescript.org/) and [Bower](http://bower.io/)

 ### Environment variables

 This application uses some required *environment variables*.
-You can start costumizing them using by renaming and editing the sample file included in this repository.
+You can copy `.env.sample` as `.env` and customize it.
+It is the easiest way to set these variables.

 #### Databases (required)

-* `DATABASE_URL`: url and credentials to development database (e.g. `postgres://vagrant:vagrant@localhost/findaconf`)
+* `DATABASE_URL`: URL and credentials to development database (e.g. `postgres://vagrant:vagrant@localhost/findaconf`)
-* `DATABASE_URL_TEST`: url and credentials to test database (e.g. `postgres://vagrant:vagrant@localhost/findaconf_test`)
+* `DATABASE_URL_TEST`: URL and credentials to test database (e.g. `postgres://vagrant:vagrant@localhost/findaconf_test`)

 #### Security (required)